zanesterling/rts/LOG.md

 # Development log

+## 2024-02-12
+Back again today.
+Let's make tonight's mission trying to get mouse input working.
+We'll react to a click event, and when it happens we move the only rectangle to that spot.

 ## 2024-02-11
 I'm developing this on WSL.
 To get a window rendering with SDL2 I needed to go through a few hoops.